 David Elder Lectures

 Glasgow Science Centre is proud to host the David Elder Lectures in partnership with the University of Strathclyde's Department of Physics.
-The David Elder lecture series presents a line-up of fascinating talks by expert astronomers at the cutting edge of their fields of research.
-This lecture series continues the tradition of monthly astronomy lectures in Glasgow which began with the first David Elder Lecture in 1905, 112 years ago!
+The David Elder lecture series presents a line-up of fascinating talks by expert astronomers, spaceflight pioneers, award-winning science writers and broadcasters.
+This lecture series continues the tradition of monthly astronomy lectures in Glasgow which began with the first David Elder Lecture in 1905!

-This regular monthly programme of talks runs over the winter months, from September to March each year.
-Each lecture costs only £6.
-These lectures have proved so popular that the speakers deliver the same lecture twice a night, at 6.30pm and 8pm – so why not book now?
+This regular monthly programme of talks runs over the winter months each year.
 Each lecture lasts approx. 1 hour and is best suited to older teenagers and adults.

 - Month: Monthly from September to March

 - Duration: 1 hour